 Just as annual medical check-ups help you maintain proper health, regular insurance plan reviews can provide invaluable benefits.
-Evaluating current insurance policies once a year or every two years can help to ensure your policies are keeping up with your changing circumstances and may even result in re-rated and reduced premiums.
+Evaluating current insurance policies once a year or every two years can help to ensure your policies keep up with your changing circumstances and may even result in re-rated and reduced premiums.

 Too often, individuals purchase insurance policies, begin paying premiums and never think about those policies again.
 However, like life, insurance is dynamic.
 Major life events, such as marriage, divorce, births of children and employment status, can affect individuals’ insurance needs and the intended uses of policy benefits.
 The reasons for purchasing a policy today may not apply in the future, and benefits planned today may not be sufficient to meet one’s needs or the needs of his or her beneficiaries 10 years from now.

 Permanent cash-value life insurance policies build cash value and subsequent death benefits during a policyholder’s lifetime.
 With a whole-life policy, the premiums are guaranteed for the entirety of the policyholder’s life.
 Conversely, premiums associated with a non-guaranteed universal life policy can vary during the insured’s lifetime, depending on the insurance company’s credited interest rate, mortality cost and company administrative expenses.
 As a result, individuals who purchased universal life policies in the early 2000s, when interest rates were hovering at 6 percent, will likely be subject to premium payment increases during their lifetimes.
 Similarly, premiums for universal life policies have the potential to decline over the course of one’s lifetime, which would have been the case for individuals who purchased policies over the past few years when rates were at historic lows.
 This, of course, assumes that interest rates will return to their historical average in the future.